Artemis Program Resources

 On 27 March 2020, SpaceX revealed the Dragon XL resupply spacecraft designed to carry pressurized and unpressurized cargo, experiments and other supplies to NASA's planned Gateway under a NASA Gateway Logistics Services (GLS) contract.

-Read the Artemis Lunar Exploration Overview PDF (35mb).
+Read NASA's Artemis Lunar Exploration Program Overview PDF (35MB).

 NASA Seeks More Lunar Science, Technology Experiments for Artemis Program